luafanti/vault-terraform-example/README.md

 # HashiCorp Vault - terraform examples

-Samples of Vault resources defined with Terraform
+Example of Vault resources definition as a code with Terraform

 ## Prerequisites